U.S. report blames Hawaii missile scare on human error, poor safeguards

 The top two civilian officials of the Hawaii Emergency Management Agency resigned in January after the incident and a warning-system officer who admitted to mistakenly issuing the alert was fired.
 Hawaii has made numerous changes in an effort to prevent future incidents and named a new emergency management agency administrator last month.

 A Hawaii investigation in January found the system for activating a missile alert and conducting emergency drills was deeply flawed, lacking sufficient clarity, fail-safe controls or even a pre-programmed way of issuing a false alarm notice to the public.

-Hawaii’s emergency management agency did not immediately respond to a request for comment on the FCC report Tuesday.
+The Hawaii Emergency Management Agency referred questions to Lieutenant Colonel Charles Anthony, a spokesman for the Hawaii Department of Defense, who called the FCC report “comprehensive” and said it covered much of the same ground that the state’s reviews had found.
+He said Hawaii had already adopted or was in the process of implementing all of the FCC recommendations.

+FCC Commissioner Jessica Rosenworcel said in a statement the report found the alert “the result of multiple human and operational failures. ...
+Fixing this should be a top priority – from working to promote best practices to establishing a mechanism for false alert reporting.”

 The FCC report recommended that all states require two employees to approve an emergency alert and have procedures in place to quickly address false alerts.